nilkamalnayak/Expression_Evaluation/README.md

 **C++ Program that evaluates simple expression **

 **Description:-**
-initially i am going throug -ve scenarios where if any non valid character will be present then directly it will return as false. like in below example, there is 1 extra right paranthesis is presetn in last token. so before doing memory allocation and do evaluation, its better than i ll direct called a while loop which will find out extra right paranthesis and treat this expression as invalid
+The main purpose of this application is to evaluate simple expression.
+At the same time it will handle all scenarios including +ve as well -ve test scenarios.
+The evaluates() function takes input as expression string and result. once evaluation will be done, it updates the result variable and returns true.
+If there will be any non-valid character presents or common error occurs, it will handle and return false.

+so before doing expression evaluation i have checked few -ve test scenario.

+**Example :**

-**Sample Expression :** (1 + 2) * 4 + (8 / 2) * 3 + (6 - 4) )
+**Sample Expression :** (1 + 2) * 4 + (8 / 2) * 3 + (6 - 4) **)**

+In the above example, if you see, there is 1 extra right paranthesis is present in last. instead of evaluating (which requires memory allocation and calling functions) the expression  from begining to till last and in last it will find as non-valid character.
+So here i am using a while loop to check that condition without doing evaluation which saves memory as well as time.

 **Test Case Scenario:**
 1. if the expression is null ptr or not